 But not all neutrons are released at the same time following fission.
-Even the nature of creation of these neutrons is different.
-From this point of view we usually divide the fission neutrons into two following groups:
+Even the nature of the creation of these neutrons is different.
+From this point of view, we usually divide the fission neutrons into two following groups:

 - Prompt Neutrons.
-Prompt neutrons are emitted directly from fission and they are emitted within very short time of about 10-14 second.
+Prompt neutrons are emitted directly from fission, and they are emitted within a very short time of about 10-14 seconds.

 - Delayed Neutrons.
-Delayed neutrons are emitted by neutron rich fission fragments that are called the delayed neutron precursors.
-These precursors usually undergo beta decay but a small fraction of them are excited enough to undergo neutron emission.
-The fact the neutron is produced via this type of decay and this happens orders of magnitude later compared to the emission of the prompt neutrons, plays an extremely important role in the control of the reactor.
+Delayed neutrons are emitted by neutron-rich fission fragments that are called delayed neutron precursors.
+These precursors usually undergo beta decay, but a small fraction of them are excited enough to undergo neutron emission.
+The neutron is produced via this type of decay, which happens orders of magnitude later than the emission of the prompt neutrons, which plays an extremely important role in controlling the reactor.

 Prompt fission neutrons and prompt gamma rays are emitted when excited primary fission fragments release their energy to reach a more stable configuration.
 This happens shortly after the fission of the nucleus on two fission fragments.
-Studying prompt neutrons and gamma rays is of importance not only for deepening our understanding of the nuclear fission process, but also in core design calculations or in radiation shielding calculations.
+Studying prompt neutrons and gamma rays is important for deepening our understanding of the nuclear fission process and core design calculations or radiation shielding calculations.

 Most of the neutrons produced in fission are prompt neutrons.
-Usually more than 99 percent of the fission neutrons are the prompt neutrons, but the exact fraction is dependent on the nuclide to be fissioned and is also dependent on an incident neutron energy (usually increases with energy).
-For example a fission of 235U by thermal neutron yields 2.43 neutrons, of which 2.42 neutrons are the prompt neutrons and 0.01585 neutrons (0.01585/2.43=0.0065=ß) are the delayed neutrons.
-The production of prompt neutrons slightly increase with incident neutron energy.
+Usually, more than 99 percent of the fission neutrons are prompt neutrons.
+Still, the exact fraction is dependent on the nuclide to be fissioned and is also dependent on an incident neutron energy (usually increases with energy).
+For example, fission of 235U by thermal neutron yields 2.43 neutrons, of which 2.42 neutrons are the prompt neutrons, and 0.01585 neutrons (0.01585/2.43=0.0065=ß) are the delayed neutrons.
+The production of prompt neutrons slightly increases with incident neutron energy.

-Prompt neutrons are emitted within 10-14 second.
-This is very important, because it is very very fast and causes very very fast response of the reactor power in case of prompt criticality.
+Prompt neutrons are emitted within 10-14 seconds.
+This is very important because it is very, very fast and causes a very fast response of the reactor power in case of prompt criticality.
 Therefore nuclear reactors must operate in a prompt subcritical, delayed critical condition.
-All power reactors are designed to operate in a delayed critical conditions and are provided with safety systems to prevent them from ever achieving prompt criticality.
+All power reactors are designed to operate in delayed critical conditions and are provided with safety systems to prevent them from ever achieving prompt criticality.

-It must be noted the response of the reactor on the reactivity insertion is determined by a neutron generation time (not by emission time), which is the average time from a prompt neutron emission to a capture that results only in fission.
+The reactor’s response on the reactivity insertion is determined by a neutron generation time (not by emission time), which is the average time from a prompt neutron emission to a capture that results only in fission.

 Key Characteristics of Prompt Neutrons

-- Prompt neutrons are emitted directly from fission and they are emitted within very short time of about 10-14 second.
+- Prompt neutrons are emitted directly from fission, and they are emitted within a very short time of about 10-14 seconds.

 - Most of the neutrons produced in fission are prompt neutrons – about 99.9%.

-- For example a fission of 235U by thermal neutron yields 2.43 neutrons, of which 2.42 neutrons are prompt neutrons and 0.01585 neutrons are the delayed neutrons.
+- For example, fission of 235U by thermal neutron yields 2.43 neutrons, of which 2.42 neutrons are prompt neutrons, and 0.01585 neutrons are the delayed neutrons.

-- The production of prompt neutrons slightly increase with incident neutron energy.
+- The production of prompt neutrons slightly increases with incident neutron energy.